Which Is Better: Cryptocurrency or Banks?

 Many people consider this type of activity the reason for the market crash in 2008.

-Many polls have been done since The Fed bailed out the banks to prevent a collapse of our economy and, no surprise, the average, everyday, hardworking American disapproves of this bailout.
+Many polls have been done since The Fed bailed out the banks in 2008 to prevent a collapse of our economy and, no surprise, the average, everyday, hardworking American disapproves of this bailout.

 However, many of these types of banking activities continue to this day.
 The result of carrying these excessive amounts of debit is the continued crumbling of our economy and more invasive Fed intervention.

 If you want to understand more about how the current banking system is stealing our money from right under our nose, check out the video I have placed here from Mark Moss.